newsnerdery/newsnerdery/meta/governance.md

 * Ted Han

 Inclusive of the lead, there should be a dozen core moderators at any given time.
 There is no fixed term length and existing mods have discretion to fill seats as interest and need warrants.
 Best efforts should be made to keep a diverse demographic and professional representation across the group.

+The core moderators, along with the lead, maintain standards and documentation of the following organizational aspects:

+- New member process
+- New channel process
+- Responsibilities of moderators and lead
+- Community standards and code of conduct
+- News Nerdery content & programming

 ### Channel Moderators